xinxinxiangrong-family/xinxinxiangrong-family.github.io/content/posts/grandpa-stories-02/index.en.markdown

 the threat of being beheaded, can one not admit to being a member of the Communist Party, but even to one's own family, one should not reveal one's identity as a Party member.
-Without the permission of the organization, one cannot have private relationships with other comrades in the Party.
+Without the permission of the organization, one cannot have horizontal relationships with other comrades in the Party.
 As for you two, since you're going to Nanchong soon, for now, only maintain relations with Maoji Tang.